-Risk appetite is communicated in qualitative and quantitative terms, describing the level and types of risk the Boards are willing to achieve its strategic objectives and business plan.
+Risk appetite is communicated in qualitative and quantitative terms, describing the level and types of risk the Board is willing to assume in order to achieve their strategic objectives and business plan.
 HSA's risk appetite framework allows clear monitoring and management of risk exposure in relation to the Board's willingness to take on risk.